Greg Berry

 Alicia Brunelli

 Alicia Brunelli serves as NCHRC’s Technical Assistance Coordinator, bringing a unique perspective to the work.
-As an Outreach Worker, Alicia gained experiences in improving and providing harm reduction strategies while bridging gaps to current drug users, justice involved individuals, structurally marginalized populations, and to those who engage in sex work.
+As an Outreach Worker, Alicia gained experience in improving and providing harm reduction strategies while bridging gaps to current drug users, justice-involved individuals, structurally marginalized populations, and those who engage in sex work.
 Influenced by experiences as a former drug user and former federally incarcerated individual, she aspires to make an impact in raising the quality of life for those individuals while lessening the harms of drug use and judicial trauma.

 Reid Getty